Under Rhode Island General Law 17-11-12, in order to work at the polling place an individual must be:

 NOTICE: Under R.I.G.L. §17-11-12 and §17-11-15 you are ineligible to work as a pollworker if you are a candidate for public office, or if you have been convicted, found guilty, pleaded guilty or nolo contendere, or placed on a deferred or suspended sentence, or on probation, for any crime which involves moral turpitude or which constitutes a violation of any of the election or caucus laws of this or any other state.
 Your appointment as a pollworker may be contigent upon you successfully passing a test based on material presented to you in a training class.

-Federal, State, and Municipal employees, except teachers, are prohibited from working as pollworkers in a primary election.
+Municipal employees, except teachers, are prohibited from working as pollworkers in a primary election in teir city/town of employment.
+This restriction does not apply to the General Election.
 (R.I.G.L 17-15-14)

 You are not required to be a resident of the city/town in which you are seeking to work as a pollworker.